-The Family Ministry Track will prepare students to minister to parents and their children by offering marriage, parenting, and other classes.
-Graduates who complete the Family Ministry Track will be able to:
+The A.A. in Family Life Education will prepare students to minister to parents and their children by offering marriage, parenting, and other classes.
+Graduates who complete the A.A. in Family Life Education will be able to:

 - Understand concepts and principles of healthy marriages and families; - Articulate their own attitudes and values about family issues; - Develop and implement programs of instruction and guidance that will build and equip healthy families.